A kinetic derivation of spatial distributed models for tumor-immune system interactions: Qualitative analysis of the spatially homogeneous systems

 We now turn our attention to the analysis of system \eqref{CrosDif_macro}, which is derived from the same kinetic model \eqref{case1_Boltz} as system \eqref{S1_Lin}, although with a different scaling approach.
 Notably, the absence of a reaction term for the overall immune system population leads to the following homogeneous formulation:

-The second equation, combined with the initial condition $N(0)=I_0$, simplifies to $N(t)=I_0,\,\,\forall t>0$.
+The second equation, combined with the initial condition $N(0)=I$, simplifies to $N(t)=I,\,\,\forall\, t>0$.
 Therefore, substituting this into the equation for tumor evolution, we obtain:

-Defining the characteristic time $\tau=(\delta_4 n_4)^{-1}$ and introducing dimensionless densities $Y_i(t):=n_i(t)/n_4$, for ${i=1,..,5}$, the dimensionless equation for tumor cells becomes:
+Defining the characteristic time $\tau=(\delta_4 \,n_4)^{-1}$ and introducing dimensionless densities $Y_i(t):=n_i(t)/\,n_4$, for ${i=1,..,5}$, the dimensionless equation for tumor cells becomes:

-where $I_0$ denotes the rescaled parameter $I_0/n_4$.
-As in previous analyses, we can confirm that the positivity of solutions is guaranteed when starting from positive initial conditions.
-Furthermore, $Y_1(t)=0$, $\forall t>0$, is a trajectory.
+where $I$ denotes the rescaled parameter $I/\,n_4$.
+As in the previous discussion, we can confirm that the positivity of solutions is guaranteed when starting from positive initial conditions.
+Furthermore, $Y_1(t)=0$, $\forall\, t>0$, is a trajectory.
 The equilibrium points of equation \eqref{Homo_Cross} are given by:

-with the condition that $N(t)=I_0$.
-Here, $E_1$ represents the disease-free equilibrium, while $E_2$ corresponds to a coexistence scenario that is admissible only when $I_0\ge 1/A$, indicating sufficient immune system presence.
+with the condition that $N(t)=I$.
+Here, $E_1$ represents the disease-free equilibrium, while $E_2$ corresponds to a coexistence scenario that is admissible only when $I\ge 1/A$, indicating sufficient immune system presence.
 To examine the stability of these equilibria, we define the vector field

 Calculating the derivative with respect to $Y_1$ at $E_1$